Overview

 A Quick Primer on C: Char Arrays

-Our last blog demonstrated that the build-and-extract payload script could output our hello world payload as a C-code format by using the –style=c switch.
+Our last blog demonstrated that the build-and-extract payload script could output our hello world payload as a C-code format by using the --style=c switch.
 The resulting output would look like the following:

-The rest of the output is actually a single line of code, formatted across a few lines to just look cleaner.
+The rest of the output is actually a single line of code, formatted across a few lines to look cleaner.
 This line declares and initializes a char array called payload.
 A char (short for character) is a data type for a single byte.
 A char array is an array of bytes.
-The output from our build-and-extract script also initializes it using a string with “\x##” hex notation of our payload.
+The output from our build-and-extract script also initializes it using a string with "\x##" hex notation of our payload.
 This line can be copied into a C program and it would effectively be a buffer with our payload data.

 A Quick Primer on C: Pointers and Typing as a Function

-A pointer is simply an address to a memory address.
-This can be a pointer to any sort of data type.
-A pointer is declared with a data type and an asterisk followed by the name.
+A pointer is simply an address to a memory location.
+This can be a pointer to any sort of data type, declared with a data type and an asterisk followed by the name.
 For example, a pointer to a char buffer could be declared as char *myBuffer.
-You could also have it point to an integer or a data struct or anything else.

 Pointers are easy to pass around from function to function in C and allow your application direct memory read and write to the same area of memory across different functions.

-However, where pointers get even more interesting, is they can be nearly anything, including a pointer to a function!
-By setting the pointers declaration as a function pointer, you can use the pointer like a function.
+Where pointers get even more interesting is they can be nearly anything, including a pointer to a function!
+By setting the pointer's declaration as a function pointer, you can use the pointer like a function.
 This can allow you to have dynamic functions at runtime, which can be useful for plugins or applications that allow complex configurations, and even LD_PRELOAD hijacking.

-Function Declaration | Pointer Declaration |
+| Function Declaration | Pointer Declaration |

-size_t strlen(const char *s); | size_t (*ptr)(const char *); |
+size_t strlen(const char *s); |

-int my_func(int argc, char **argv) | int (*ptr)(int, char **); |
+int my_func(int argc, char **argv) |

-void my_func() | void (*ptr)(); |
+void my_func() |

 In our case, we just want to run our payload and are not expecting a return value, nor are we passing parameters to it.
-So that last entry in the table above is a prime example of what we want.
+So that last entry in the table is a prime example of what we want.
 Below shows how we would point this to our payload:

-// Create a function pointer to the shellcode and
+// Create a function pointer to the shellcode and // display it to the user. void (*payload_ptr)() = (void(*)())&payload;

 Linux Memory Mapping: Memory Page Permissions in the Age of DEP/NX